 Pinker, Steven.
 The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century.
 Viking (Penguin), New York 2014.
 Hachette Digital retrieved for Kindle.
 NF;12/14.

-Although Dr. Pinker was born in Canada, he leaves little doubt between the lines in this entertaining book that in his mind the United States is now the seat of authority on understanding of the English language.
+Dr. Pinker leaves little doubt between the lines in this entertaining book that in his mind the United States is now the seat of authority on understanding of the English language.
 He is an impressive multiply-qualified expert, managing to span the archaic dichotomy of science (psychology, cognitive science, evolutionary psychology) and the arts (linguistics and writing) and does so as a full professor at both Harvard and MIT.
 He is 60 years old.

 He first establishes a fundamental writing stance he calls “classic style”: writing that shows the reader something real in the world and opens a conversation between the writer and the reader, who are presumed to be equals.
 Next, he criticizes self-conscious academic writing as making the mistake of thinking that the reader is interested in the writer’s tedious professional issues (“XYZ is a terribly complex problem…”), and that the reader shares the writer’s special knowledge.
 “The better you know something, the less you remember about how hard it was to learn.” says Pinker.

 Dr. Pinker is pleased to tell us so we don’t think he’s a wild and woolly descriptivist that he is the chair of the usage panel of the “American Heritage Dictionary”.
 The panel comprises 200 writers and other related academics, who are regularly polled on a variety of usage and grammar issues.
 Changes in the majority opinions over time are followed.
 In fact Pinker’s idea of “graceful writing” is writing that meets the earlier criteria (classic style, not overly technical, good sentence structure etc.) but also uses the language in the way a majority of educated literate people who have paid attention to serious reading and writing over the years (the panel, IE) would use it.
-In the end we should judge good writing by how it feels, but how it feels to certain people.
+In the end we are being told we should judge good writing by how it feels, but also (properly or not I worry over) how it feels to certain people.

-I think this educated consensus approach is really interesting, but it won’t surprise anybody familiar with my attitude that I feel the panel would avoid a terrible assumed but questionable chauvinism if there were a few people from the UK, Canada, or Australia involved.
-As far as I can tell Pinker’s educated consensus comprises pretty well nothing but Americans.
+I think this educated consensus approach is really interesting (coming pretty much from nobody but Americans), but it won’t surprise anybody familiar with my attitude that I feel the panel would avoid a terrible assumed but questionable chauvinism if there were a few people from the UK, Canada, or Australia involved.
 The only mention of the Oxford English Dictionary in Sense of Style is peripheral reference to its etymology content.
+This could be construed as an American improvement of Fowler’s Modern English Usage.

 Thanks, but no. The US may have dominated technology and geopolitics in the 20th century, but in respect of the English language I doubt history will record it having eclipsed England.
 English, slowly giving way to the new avatar languages of China, is still fundamentally English, as it shares its gathering obscurity with that of God’s country.

 The only other negative thing I can say about the experience of reading this book for me was a whiff of science-ism, similar to the kind of thing I sensed in Gigerenzer’s book Gut Feelings.
-So powerful is the hegemony of science now that a bright and recognized authority on a great ineffable subject like language or culture can’t resist making his enterprise look disjunctive.
+So powerful is the hegemony of science-as-reductionism now that a bright and recognized authority on a great ineffable subject like language or culture can’t resist making his enterprise look disjunctive.
 He seems to need to make sure we understand that he’s fundamentally trying to pick things apart to see how they work.
+Please take a look at my review on Denis Noble’s Dance to the Tune of Life for an “unscientific” scientist’s take on this issue.